akebu6/SOLVEAURA/README.md

 ### Research Objectives
-1. To develop a
+1. To develop an accessible and comprehensive voice-enabled educational platform
-2. wejkgr
+2. To develop an educational application that uses NLP, Speech-to-text and MathML
-3. jkfg
+3. To evaluate the effective and usability of the application for visually impaired

 ### Research Questions
-1. iuuio
+1. How can
 2. kjgefj
 3. jehfgr